-The review of the governance arrangements for the financial year 2020/21 has not highlighted any areas of major concern for the Council.
-We believe that the existing arrangements are fit for purpose and are adequate to meet the Council's corporate aims.
+The review of the governance arrangements for the financial year 2021/22 has highlighted areas for improvement, and the work to support this has yet to be tested, but continue to be developed.
+We believe that the existing arrangements now in place are fit for purpose and are adequate to meet the Council's corporate aims.

-Councillor Mrs A Burns Chair of the Audit and Governance Committee
+Councillor Mrs A Burns Chair of the Audit and Governance Committee David Parr Chief Executive

-S Plum Chief Executive